Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Printed from: https://catalog.rhodes.edu/programs-study/english/requirements-minor-english

-Requirements for the Journalism Certificate in English
+Requirements for the Journalism Certificate

 (16 credits)